LukeGrahamLandry/franca/devlog.md

   - ported the simple version of best move search and hooked it up to the gui
   - gui: zoom in/out, show fen when piece labels enabled
   - kinda wasting time with uci supporting things i don't need and making it more convoluted but here we are.
+- maybe i've collected enough compiler bugs with the chess adventure that i should start fixing them. there's an idea...
+  - zero_sized_union_member
+    - is_local_scalar does it based on size_slots instead of load_op
+      so the variable declaration tries to put it in a temporary but the expression tries to initialize into memory. i want to get rid of size_slots, so going with using load_op everywhere (which currently always treats unions as aggragates even if they could be a small scalar)
+    - construct_aggregate short circuits when expected=1 and just emits the single field to the placement, the thought being that structs have the same repr as thier one field. but for unions like this, the field's type is smaller than the union's type so when the placement is NewMemory, the variable will be allocated a smaller stack slot than it needs, and when it's zero sized, EmitIr.alloca gives you back 0 as the address, because reading void is a nop anyway, but then it wants to copy the 8 byte union out of the 0 byte fake allocation. just don't do the fast path for unions, they're rare anyway.

 ## (Oct 12)